Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-I believe my abilities and experience make me a ideal candidate for this position.
-I would appreciate the opportunity to further discuss with you regarding how I could contribute to your team.
+I am confident that my qualifications and experiences make me a excellent candidate for this job.
+I would appreciate the opportunity to discuss further with you about my potential contributions the team.

 Sincerely,